ecoservR/EcoservR/README.md

 We are currently developing models to measure __carbon sequestration__, __biodiversity__, and __flood risk mitigation__.

  ![services](img/sample_services.png)
- *Example of ecosystem services score maps for a farm holding in Cheshire*
+ *Example of capacity score maps for a farm holding in Cheshire*

 <div display="block" class="row-full" markdown="1">